ember-learn/cli-guides/guides/advanced-use/blueprints.md

 The `install` hook installs the blueprint and is not normally used when developing blueprints.
 The hook can be used for advanced blueprints, for example if you don't want your blueprint to install any files.

-See the Ember CLI [source](https://github.com/ember-cli/ember-cli/blob/master/lib/models/blueprint.js) for `install` hook details.
+See the ember-cli [source](https://github.com/ember-cli/ember-cli/blob/master/lib/models/blueprint.js) for `install` hook details.

 ## Pod blueprints